e-cite/f2b-sophosxg/README.md

 ## Details
 The repository has the following major parts:
-- `bin/`: Bash-Scripts calling the python functions from the library
+- `f2b-sophosxg.py`: Python-Program calling the functions from the library
 - `f2bsophosxg/`: Python library implementing each Fail2ban actions as described above
   - `libf2b.py`: Implementing the Fail2ban actions